 07 of 10

-Use plenty of glow sticks, arranged on the ground to form a hopscotch board.
+Arrange a bunch of glow sticks on the ground to form a hopscotch board.
 Instead of a rock or bean bag, kids can toss a glow bracelet and jump through the squares to retrieve it according to the rules of hopscotch.

 08 of 10